 “There you go again, being cheeky,” he laughs.

 Jack turns away from the first predator, only to be blocked from the bar by another.
-He asks Jack if he wants him to buy him (a drink).
+He asks Jack if he can buy him a drink.
 Jack points at us, saying he is buying drinks for our group.
 Naturally the man buys all of us beers and joins us.
-Except he totally ignores Mike and me, turning on the charm for Jack’s benefit only.
+Except he totally ignores Mike and me, turning on the charm for only Jack’s benefit.
 We are in hysterics.
 Jack is obviously not into it but his perspective partner can care less.
 Jack mouths “Help” to us.

 I step in, “Monsieur, pardonez moi, mais, mon ami est malade avec le GRID, le SID.